· 9 min read

 Ancient alligators floating in dark water, great blue herons standing perfectly still for minutes at a time, the light changing over the marsh at every hour.
 The marsh is the domain of Document & Return — the sit spot, the nature journal, the practice of coming back to the same place until it knows you.

-When I began building activity cards from walks on North Beach and through the maritime forest during my spring 2026 residency, I was not imposing a framework on a place.
-I was discovering that the place already had one — and that my job was to make it legible to educators who might never set foot on this specific island.
+When I began building activity cards from walks along the shore and through the maritime forest during my spring 2026 residency, I was not imposing a framework on a place.
+I was discovering that the place already had one — and that my job was to make it legible to educators who might never set foot in this particular place.

 What Field Development Actually Looks Like